 These developmental milestones are about the baby’s physical growth and motor skills.

 - Better hand control: Things do not slip out from his hands anymore as he has a better grip than before.
 Your baby will promptly use his hands to pick up objects and will even stretch them to reach objects that are beyond immediate reach.
 Your baby will also play with his hands while making more nimble movements with his fingers.
-This is also the time when he will show the first signs of holding his feeding bottle independently.
-Don’t be surprised if he throws the bottle at another object as making sounds from objects is babies’ way of experimenting with their tiny hands.
+This is also the time when he will begin grasping his feeding bottle independently.
+Babies join two hands together or two thumbs together and bring them near the mouth to put it in mouth.
+Some babies bring their toes near their mouth while holding their feet.

 - Raises chest when prone: When the baby is lying prone (on his tummy), he will push his elbows down and raise his chest upwards (4).
 This action will later help him when he crawls.

-- Better controlled neck movements: Neck muscles are stronger, and his neck is less wobbly, which gives him a better control over the neck.
+- Better controlled neck movements: Neck muscles are stronger, and his neck is no more wobbly, which gives him a better control over the neck.

-- Makes attempts to sit: Your 5 month old baby will make his first attempts to sit and be successful at it.
-Your baby will be able to sit if you support his back or make him sit on your laps.
+- Makes attempts to sit: Your 5 month old baby will make his first attempts to sit by raising his hips or buttocks Your baby will be able to sit if you support his back or make him sit by holding axillaiXThe region where the arm connects to the shoulder (armpit). .
+In sitting, now back is more straighter than before.

-- Can roll over in one direction: He can now roll over back to the tummy.
+- Can roll over in one direction: He can now roll over back to the tummy (4).
 Once he gets on his tummy, he will attempt to flex his legs.
-This is his way of strengthening his muscles before he begins to crawl.
+This is his way of strengthening his muscles before he begins crawling.

 - Improved sense of taste: There are now more nerve endings on the baby’s tongue than ever before.
 Anything that seems interesting goes straight into the mouth.
-That is a little one’s way of exploring the world around him.
+That is a way of exploration for babies as they learn about the world around them.
+Yes, putting things in their mouth is a baby’s way to explore the world!!
+It is normal and not a bad habit.

-- Better hearing and muscle coordination: Say something aloud, and your little one will turn his head and look at you.
+- Better hearing and muscle coordination: Say something aloud, and your little one will turn his head and look at you in attention.
 He may not understand his name but understands that you are talking to him.
 The 5-month-old even turns his head to other sounds that he finds interesting thus indicating improved hearing-muscle coordination.

-- Sleeps in blocks of hours: The baby begins to sleep for longer duration in blocks of hours, especially at night.
+- Sleeps in blocks of hours: The baby begins sleeping longer in blocks of hours, especially at night.
 This is an indicator of his improved sleep functionality.

 Social And Emotional Developmental Milestones